-Our Bachelor of Pharmacy program is set in the USIU-Africa tradition of academic freedom and well integrated mix of education, experience, research, clinical practice and community service.
+Our programs are set in the USIU-Africa tradition of academic freedom and well integrated mix of education, experience, research, clinical practice and community service.
 We strive to disperse the benefits of our knowledge, research and innovations to the community for the achievement, maintenance and advancement of quality of human life.

 We value and cultivate synergistic and collaborative relationships with our internal and external partners, and propagate in our staff and students knowledge, skills and attitudes that support lifelong learning and excellence in health care service.

 The USIU-Africa Bachelor of Pharmacy program is designed for students who wish to pursue careers in different pharmacy practice settings, management and research.
 In particular, both the industrial and hospital arms of our program have been so enhanced as to bring out the best of knowledge, skills, attitudes, ethics, values, style and success in our graduates.

 The program focuses on the development, application and effective management of Pharmaceutical technology as a fundamental tool of modern healthcare.
 This is why USIU-Africa has invested heavily in the best equipped laboratories and library of any pharmacy program in the region.
 Read More...

 The USIU-Africa Bachelor of Epidemiology and Biostatistics program is based on two basic and seamlessly integrated sciences of public health.
 The program promotes the development, application and teaching of descriptive and analytic approaches used to understand the increasingly complex causes, distribution and determinants of major local, national, regional and global public health problems.